neeldeep/PokemonChallenge/README.md

  - Navigate to the Solution Folder "PokemonChallenge"
  - docker build . -t pokemon -f "Pokemon.API\Dockerfile"
  - Run the command "docker images" to see the "pokemon" Docker image
- - Run the command "docker run -p 5000:80 --name pokemonapi pokemon".
+ - Run the command "docker run --rm -p 5000:80 --name pokemonapi pokemon".
 Pokemonapi will be the container name.
 Local Port 5000 is mapped to container port 80
  - Navigate to http://localhost:5000/swagger
  - You can use Pokemon API from Swagger Interface
  - or Directly call the API: http://localhost:5000/pokemon/pikachu